Excerpts from Mayers’ Performance Piece, My Culture Has Become An Industry.

 in lieu of emotions.

 Or is it too late?
 Are we already there?
-Is tomorrow equipped enough to balance France's heat
+Is tomorrow ____equipped enough to balance France's heat

 and New York's bitter coldness?